roheen781/North-by-Northeast-Journeys-main/content/english/multiactivity/Assam tea, wildlife, culture.md

 ### Up close and personal in the Brahmaputra Valley

 This multi-activity tour of Assam takes us to the Brahmaputra valley.
 A lush strip of land sandwiched between the Himalayan landmass on the north and the lesser hills of Nagaland and Meghalaya in the south.
-The Brahmaputra valley gave birth to some of the oldest civilizations of the region.
+The Brahmaputra valley gave birth to some of the oldest civilizations of the region and toady has an ever wider mix of ethinicities.
 Home to a string of wildlife sanctuaries and the well known Assam tea.
-On this tour we will Cycle and Hike to explore the culture and cuisine of this land, indulge in wildlife safari’s and of course learn the way of the famous Assam tea.
+On this tour we will Cycle and Hike to explore the culture and cuisine of this land, indulge in wildlife safari’s, of course learn the process of the famous Assam tea and more.